jnasholm/fhc-pwm/README.md

 <br>
 *Prototype installed in DIN rail connection cabinet.
 Floor heating controller on the left and [mixing valve controller](https://github.com/jnasholm/mvc-pwm) on the right.*

+## Future

+The goal is to mature the hardware design enough to get proper printed circuit boards fabricated.
+Next step is to make a second prototype with all components positioned as realistically as possible.
+For this purpose only through hole components are used.
+Using surface mount components may be the final step of prototyping.

 ## References

 [^1]: [PI Parameter Influence on Underfloor Heating Energy Consumption and Setpoint Tracking in nZEBs](https://www.mdpi.com/1996-1073/13/8/2068)